Academy for Woman Entrepreneurs (AWE) in Iceland

 Who can apply?

-Women of all ages can apply to participate and 20 -25 participants will be selected from the applications.
+Women of all ages can apply to participate and 40 -45 participants will be selected from the applications.
+Both individuals as well as teams of 2-5 women can apply.

-Applicants are not required to be or have been a student at the University of Iceland.
+Applicants are not required to be or have been students at the University of Iceland.

-It is preferable that applicants have a business proposal that will be developed throughout the course, or have recently started a company that would benefit from going through the programme.
+It is preferable that applicants have a business proposal that will be developed throughout the course, or have recently started a company that would benefit from going through the program.

-The AWE programme is ideal for entrepreneurs who are taking their first steps and can make use of their participation to form ideas and implement them.
+The AWE program is ideal for entrepreneurs who are taking their first steps and can make use of their participation to form ideas and implement them.

 Companies registered in the last two years are applicable or as long as their total revenue in the past year from the date of registration does not exceed 5 million Icelandic krona.